dschachinger/colibri/colibri-simulink/Readme.md

 Colibri: Matlab Simulink connector

 Guidelines:
-* The Col folder contains the Colibri server code and the Conenctor code
+* The Col folder contains the Colibri server code and the Connector code
 * The Matlab-Simulink folder contains the MATLAB script and the Simulink model

 For complete documentation click [here](ProjectReport.pdf)